 Lower Extremity Arterial Disease

-Peripheral arterial disease (PAD) is a narrowing or blockage of the arteries leading to decreased blood flow to your arms and legs.
-When focused in the legs, this condition is known as lower extremity arterial disease.
-For more background on how the arteries narrow and tests to diagnose the degree of blockage, see the PAD page on our website.
+Peripheral arterial disease (PAD) is a narrowing or blockage of the arteries leading to a decrease in blood flow to your arms and legs.
+When focused in the legs, this condition is known as Lower Extremity Arterial Disease.
 This page concerns arterial disease in the legs, and details the various procedures we use at Nevada Vein and Vascular to open the blockage.

 What is lower extremity arterial disease?